 Maybe you have a mother-in-law who is hypercritical.
 Maybe you have a perfect sister who keeps her perfect mansion clean while rearing her perfect children.
 Maybe you are just hard on yourself.

 Camouflage Cleaning can actually be very helpful to your own mental state.
 Stick with me here...If I restore relative order to my house, I feel more comfortable in it.
 If I take five minutes to straighten up my kitchen, my mood can change.

 So if you aren't camouflage cleaning for someone else, do it for yourself!
 Fool yourself into having a calm and orderly environment.
 Get the clutter and mess out of view.
 Spray your favorite air freshener or light a candle that calms you.
 Trick yourself into relaxing in your own home.
 Even the appearance of order can help you find your bearings and knock out your to do list.

-When you DO have the time and want to get real into cleaning all of the crevices make it easier with this free deep cleaning checklist for your kitchen.
+When you DO have the time and want to get real into organizing and purging all of your old gross things, grab my free ultimate organization checklist here!

 When you need to clean real fast here is what you do:

 Tie up loose ends- this means, pick up all the random stuff that has accumulated in your common living space in the last two weeks.
 Dog toys shoved under the couch, sweaters draped over the love seat as if it was “intentional”, dirty dishes in the sink, you know, things like these.
 Bring them all out to a common location.
 I like to use my kitchen table.